roguesehaj/Allyora/README.md

 ## Contributing

-This is a demo prototype.
 For production development:
 1. Review `notes-for-developer.md` (to be created)
 2. Check `api_contracts.md` for backend integration
-3. See `prototype-spec.md` for full component specs
+3. See component specifications in the codebase

 ## License

-Demo prototype for evaluation purposes.
+Evaluation purposes.

 ---